Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Anabolic steroids are helpful in maintaining muscle mass in people with AIDS and are sometimes prescribed for men with hormone problems.
 They are also used by some athletes to help build muscle.
-In the concentrations used by athletes, anabolic steroids can cause very serious side effects.
+In the concentrations generally used by athletes, anabolic steroids can cause very serious side effects.

-Inhaled Corticosteroid Medications and Asthma
+Inhaled Corticosteroid Medications for Asthma

 Inhaled corticosteroids are often prescribed for asthma patients.
 They are used in low doses every day to reduce inflammation in the airways and reduce the chance of an asthma attack.
 The more inflamed the airways, the more sensitive they are to triggers that can cause asthma.
 The inhaled medication is known as a preventer or a controller medicine.
 A different medication known as a rescue medicine is inhaled if an asthma attack occurs.

 I use an inhaler containing a corticosteroid myself and find it very effective.
 If I don't use the inhaler on a regular schedule, my asthma returns.
-Inhaled corticosteroids cause fewer side effects than the oral forms of the medications.
+Inhaled corticosteroids often cause fewer side effects than the oral forms of the medications.

 The most common problem caused by an inhaled corticosteroid is the development of a yeast infection inside the mouth, which is known as thrush.
-Patients are advised to rinse their mouths out thoroughly after each use of an inhaler to prevent this infection from developing.
+Patients are advised to rinse their mouth out thoroughly after each use of an inhaler to prevent this infection from developing.
 Inhaler use may also cause mouth or throat irritation or hoarseness.

 Three corticosteroids that are commonly inhaled to control asthma are budesonide, fluticasone, and beclomethasone.
 The medications are sold under various brand names.
 It's important that an asthma patient talks to their doctor about the benefits and disadvantages of each medication in their particular case.